Aysha-skhan/Problem-Solving/README.md

 1. Fork the repository.
 2. Create a new branch with a descriptive name.
-3. Submit a pull request, describing your changes.
+3. Submit a pull request.

 ## Problem-Solving Topics Covered